Sam-M345/Text_Polish/Guides/TDD📝.md

   - Implementing helper functions for copy/paste, clear, share, speech input, etc.
   - Handling email-specific formatting and sharing (`EmailHandler`).
   - Implementing API call retry logic.
-  - Calculating cursor distance from the bottom of the textarea (`updateCursorDistance`) and dynamically increasing the textarea height to maintain a minimum distance (replacing the previous `autoResizeTextarea` logic).
+  - Dynamically adjusting the input textarea height:
+    - Shrinks height to `auto` on interaction to fit current content.
+    - Calculates the vertical position of the **end of the text**.
+    - Expands height by one line if the end of the text is within 35px of the bottom visible edge.
+    - Height adjustment is triggered by `input`, `keyup`, and `scroll` events (removed from `focus` and `mouseup` to prevent scroll jumping).
+  - Implementing the optional Signature feature:
+    - Toggling the active state of the signature button (`#signature-output`).
+    - Appending/removing a signature `div` (`.signature-container`) inside the `#improved-message` element.
+    - The signature `div` contains a dash line (`.signature-dashes`) and a text container (`.signature-text-container`) with the "Polished by TextPolish.com ✍🏻" text and hyperlink.
-  - Tracking cursor distance via a hidden element (`#cursor-distance-display`).
+  - Tracking end-of-text distance via a hidden element (`#cursor-distance-display`).

 #### 2.2.2 Backend Components (`api/improve.js`)